JEFworks-Lab/veloviz/README.md

 ## Example

 Below is a short example showing how to create a VeloViz embedding on sc-RNAseq data.
-In depth tutorials and examples using other data sets are available in our vignettes.

 ``` r
 library(veloviz)